rohanphanse/CPSC474-Final/README.md

 ## Research Question

-Hw much does integrating DQN-learned Q-values into MCTS improve agent performance compared to using MCTS or DQN alone?
+How much does integrating DQN-learned Q-values into MCTS improve agent performance compared to using MCTS or DQN alone?
 Does this improvement depend on the quality of the training regimen of DQN and MCTS (e.g., trained against greedy vs. random)?

 ## Agents